Sorrydough/helldivers-2-guides/helldivers-stratagem-guide.md

 Overall an excellent stratagem that just does what it's supposed to do and a frequent keystone of many loadouts.

 # Analysis: Eagles
 Put simply: the Eagle is an absolute powerhouse.
 Not only does it have the closest thing to a mandatory stratagem in the Airstrike, but nearly all of its options outcompete their Orbital equivalents while also frequently offering novel utility on top.
-Over half the options in this category have at least one niche where they wipe the floor with everything else.
+Over half the options in this category have at least one niche where they wipe the floor with every alternative.

 ## Eagle Airstrike ▲►▼►
 > <img src="/images/stratagems/Eagle_Airstrike_Stratagem_Icon.webp" title="Eagle Airstrike" width="64"> <br>